Plan the Perfect New York City Christmas Itinerary

 For dessert, visit Juniors in Times Square for a slice of New York’s famous cheesecake.

-Like European holiday markets, the Market has many food options, warm drinks, music, and fabulous kiosks filled with NYC gifts.
+Like European Christmas markets, this holiday market has many food options, warm drinks, music, and fabulous kiosks filled with NYC gifts.

-Take a leisurely walk through Central Park’s snow-dusted paths and enjoy its serene beauty in winter.
+Then, enter Central Park to take a leisurely walk and enjoy the serene beauty of the park in winter.

 Don’t miss the Wollman Rink for a quintessential ice-skating experience surrounded by towering skyscrapers.

-In Central Park, take a horse and carriage ride, book a pedicab tour, or take a Central Park TV & Movie Sites walking tour.
+Book a horse and carriage ride, book the pedicab tour, or take a Central Park TV & Movie Sites walking tour of famous holiday movie sites.

 There are many places to explore in the park.

-Visit my complete post, Exploring Central Park, for all your choices.
+Visit my complete post, Exploring Central Park, for all your options.

 An Affordable Lunch at The Burger Joint